cloudfoundry/docs-deploying-cf/vsphere/deploying_bosh_with_micro_bosh.md

 ## <a id="target"></a>Target MicroBOSH ##

-Once your MicroBOSH instance is deployed, you can target its Director:
+Once your have deployed MicroBOSH, you can target its Director:

 <pre class="terminal">
 $ bosh micro status